Nebraska • 2026 Tax Year • Updated March 1, 2026

 No, the Nebraska credit is non-refundable, but it has a 5-year carryforward.
 This means if you can't use the full credit this year, you can apply it to future tax years.

 You MUST apply via the Nebraska Department of Revenue "eDASH" portal.
+For the 2025 tax year, the portal opened on January 26, 2026.
 This is required before you can claim the credit on your state return.
-Don't just file—register first!
+Apply early—the $2.5M statewide business contribution pool is first-come, first-served and fills quickly (the DOR received over $22M in applications for the refundable credit alone in 2025).

 Yes!
 If you donate $100,000 to a center in an Opportunity Zone, you get a $100,000 state credit.
 Combined with Federal 45F (subject to double-dipping rules), you could effectively wash the cost entirely or even come out ahead.
 Consult a CPA to optimize!